Meal timing can be a confusing subject, especially when it comes to the best time to eat dinner.

 Here’s a link to an article about that study.

-The findings of this study need to be replicated before we know for sure if early dinners really affect cancer rates.
+The findings of this study need to be replicated before we know for sure if eating early is the best time to eat dinner to really affect cancer rates.

 It could be a correlation and not a cause.